Orange-OpenSource/android-trail-drawing/README.md

 It is a maven build, so basically <code>mvn install</code> should do the job.
 It will install the library in your local repository.
 You can also retrieve the jar file under the target directory (after the maven build).

-To use the library in a maven build:
+The library is published on maven central to ease developers' life.
+So to use the library in a maven build:
 <pre><code>&lt;dependency&gt;
   &lt;groupId&gt;ccom.orange.dgil.trail&lt;/groupId&gt;
   &lt;artifactId&gt;trail-core-lib&lt;/artifactId&gt;